 Contraflow bus-only lane (King Street)

 Right and left turns at some intersections have changed to ensure safety for all and to support efficient transit operations.
-Pavement markings, signs and other elements will help drivers recognize where right/left turns are restricted and whether there is a dedicated or shared turning lane.
+Watch for pavement markings, signs and other elements to recognize where right/left turns are permitted along rapid transit routes.

 Recognizing bus-only lanes